Top 10 Fruits Cats Can Eat

 If your cat seems interested in bananas, you can offer her small pieces.
 In addition to giving her some frozen or fresh banana, you could even mash some up or blend it until it’s creamy, if that’s what your pet prefers.

 You might already be feeding your cat a commercial diet that contains cranberries, as this fruit might help keep the urinary tract healthy.
-If you want to go a step further, you can talk to your vet about offering small pieces of fresh cranberries to your kitty.
+Just check the ingredients list on your cat food to see if they are already something that your feline friend eats regularly.
+But, if you want to go a step further, it’s best to talk to your vet before offering small pieces of cranberries (without any other ingredients) to your kitty, especially if you are considering doing so to support your pet’s urinary health.
+A veterinarian can advise you on how to feed your cat some cranberries safely.

-Pineapple is another fruit that your cat might enjoy in tiny amounts.
-Remove the skin and the core so that you can offer the fruit’s flesh.
-Just be aware that some kitties might be allergic to pineapple.
+Pineapple is another fruit that your cat might want to try in tiny amounts.
+Be sure to completely remove the skin and the core so you can offer the fruit’s flesh only.
+Also, it is best to stick with fresh pineapple rather than the canned variety.
+But be aware that some kitties might be allergic to pineapple.
+So, it may not be worth the risk to figure out if your cat will have a reaction to it.

 Small Amounts Are Best